Learning Equilibria of Games via Payoff Queries: Graphical games

 \section{Graphical games}

 In this section, we give a simple payoff query-based algorithm for graphical games.
-In a {\em graphical game}~\cite{KLS01} we assume the players lie at the vertices of a degree-$\degree$ graph, and a player's payoff is a function of the strategies of just himself and his neighbors.
-The number of payoff values needed to specify such a game is $\numplayers\cdot\numstrats^{\degree+1}$ which, in contrast with strategic-form games, is polynomial (assuming $\degree$ is a constant).
+In a $n$-player {\em graphical game}~\citep{KLS01} the players lie at the vertices of a degree-$\degree$ graph, and a player's payoff is a function of the strategies of just himself and his neighbors.
+If every player has $k$ pure strategies, then the number of payoff values needed to specify such a game is $\numplayers\cdot\numstrats^{\degree+1}$ which, in contrast with strategic-form games, is polynomial (assuming $\degree$ is a constant).

-Previously, Duong et al.~\cite{DVSW09} have carried out experimental work on payoff queries for graphical games.
+Previously, \citet{DVSW09} have carried out experimental work on payoff queries for graphical games.
 They compare a number of techniques; the algorithm we give here is polynomial-time but would likely be less efficient in practice.
-Similar to~\cite{DVSW09}, we assume the underlying graph $G$ is unknown, and we want to induce the structure of $G$, and corresponding payoffs.
+Similar to~\citet{DVSW09}, we assume the underlying graph $G$ is unknown, and we want to induce the structure of $G$, and corresponding payoffs.